Economic Growth, Cycles and Policy

 In equilibrium, money supply equals money demand:

-where is a function representing the liquitidy preferences, is the interest rate and the price level.
+where is a function representing the liquidity preferences, is the interest rate and the price level.

 If we consider: